 They gained 12,000 customers within 48 hours of this initial YouTube video going live in 2012 (and it now has over 25 million views).

 The main thing to remember is that your ecommerce site has one overarching goal: to move customers toward purchasing the products you sell.
 You want to use your site to make that happen with visually striking design that:

 - Catches the attention of your visitors, and;

 - Directs that attention towards making a purchase.

+So make sure to communicate your unique value as a brand and give customers the information they need to make that purchase decision.
 A great site design alone may not skyrocket your sales, but a lacklustre one will drag them down.
 If you want to take your web design to the next level, book a free consultation with Underwaterpistol.